 “However, we have seen weaknesses and defaults among borrowers in both the public and private sectors.
 Higher borrowing costs are a challenge, especially for borrowers with weak governance and balance sheets.”

-On the other hand, a faster-than-expected decline in inflation in advanced economies, combined with a cooling labor market and/or easing concerns about financial stability and growth, could lead to a less hawkish monetary stance.
+On the other hand, a faster-than-expected fall in inflation in advanced economies, combined with a cooling labor market and/or easing concerns about financial stability and growth, could lead to a less hawkish monetary stance.

 Many governments increased bond issuance in the first quarter of the year, while both the government and corporate sectors had large maturities in most markets.